COMPOSE: Hypergraph Cover Optimization for Multi-view 3D Human Pose Estimation: Experiments and Results

-\paragraph{Comparison on CMU Panoptic} \autoref{fig:panoptic_qualitative} compares the reconstruction results of \name against MvPose \cite{dong_FastRobustMultiPerson_2022} on the CMU Panoptic dataset.
-We utilize 2D detections from ViTPose \cite{xu2022vitpose} as input for both methods.
+\paragraph{Comparison on CMU Panoptic} \cref{fig:panoptic_qualitative} compares the reconstruction results of \name-ILP against MvPose \cite{dong2019fast} on the CMU Panoptic dataset.
 As illustrated in the zoomed-in regions, MvPose fails to establish correct correspondences for the highlighted individual, resulting in a missing reconstruction.
-In contrast, our method successfully disentangles the multi-view information and accurately reconstructs all individuals in the scene.
+In contrast, our method successfully processes the multi-view information and accurately reconstructs all individuals in the scene.

-\paragraph{Robustness on Shelf and Ground Truth Inaccuracies} We further evaluate \name on the Shelf dataset \cite{belagiannis_3DPictorialStructures_2014}. \autoref{fig:shelf_qualitative} visualizes our predictions alongside the publicly provided ground truth annotations.
-Evidently, the Shelf dataset contains instances of unreliable ground truth.
-As shown in the highlighted examples in \autoref{fig:shelf_qualitative}, the ground truth annotations (dashed red lines) significantly deviate from the actual position of the actors visible in the image.
-Our method (solid lines), however, produces poses that are visually consistent with the image evidence.
-This discrepancy penalizes the quantitative evaluation; for instance, in the top example, despite the visual accuracy, our method receives a PCP of 0\% for the right lower and upper arms due to the incorrect ground truth.
-Similarly, for the bottom example, the prediction results in a PCP of 0\% for the right lower arm, upper arm, and head.
+\paragraph{Shelf Ground-Truth Inaccuracies} \Cref{fig:shelf_qualitative} compares our predictions with the public Shelf annotations.
+We observe several frames in which the annotated 3D pose appears misaligned with the image evidence.
+In the highlighted examples, the public annotations deviate from the visible actor location, whereas the \textsc{\name} prediction is visually consistent with the images.
+Such cases can penalize quantitatively correct predictions under PCP.
+For example, in the top example, the prediction receives 0\% PCP for the right lower and upper arms despite visually matching the actor; in the bottom example, the right lower arm, upper arm, and head are similarly penalized.